Virum: The modern suburb

 The modern suburb was planned in connection with the conversion of the North Line into an S-train line.
 Virum railway station opened in 1936.
 The ambition was to create a healthy, well-functioning suburb with a population the size of a medium large Danish provincial town.
 The centre of the new suburb was Virum Torv, a mixed-use development centred on a roundabout next to the station.
 It contained retail space, service functions and apartments.
 Its northeastern corner was completed in 1939, its southeastern corner in 1943 and its southwestern corner less than a year later.
 A cinema, Virum Bio, was from the beginning located in the building on the southeastern corner.
 The same building also contained an Irma supermarket.

 Sights

 Frederiksdal Castle is located in Virum.
 Its main building was built from 1744–45 and was used as a summer residence for Foreign Affairs, Privy Councilor Johan Sigismund Schulin.
 The Schulin Family still owns the estate.

+Sports

+The local handball team Virum-Sorgenfri HK won the Danish Championship in 1997 and the Danish Cup in 1988.

 Transport

-Virum railway station is located on the Hillerød radial of the S-train network and is served by the B trains.
+Virum railway station is located on the Hillerød radial of the S-train network and is served by Line E (Line A on weekends).
 Brede railway station in the eastern outskirts of Virum is served by the Lokaltog service on the Nærum Line between in the south and to the north.